mcopley08/troll-me/README.md

 - Getting rid of the bank of comment/status templates and use NLP algorithms to generate them dynamically.
 - Post random photos/links to weird & funny things from the user.
 - Share random status updates from public users (political figures, department stores, artists, etc.)

+## Things to Note

+- "Taggable Friends" which is used to mention random friends in statuses, requires additional approval to be used in the application.